Louis III, Cardinal of Guise

 Louis de Lorraine known as the Cardinal de Guise (22 January 1575 – 21 June 1621, Saintes) was the third son of Henry I, Duke of Guise and Catherine of Cleves.

 Life

 His ecclesiastical post was entirely a sinecure; he was never ordained, and led a dissipated life.
 Nevertheless, he was made Archbishop of Reims in January 1605, and created cardinal on December 2, 1615.
-He incurred the displeasure of Louis XIII of France, and was imprisoned in the Bastille in 1620.
+He incurred the displeasure of Louis XIII, and was imprisoned in the Bastille in 1620.
 He joined the royal campaign to besiege the Huguenot stronghold of Montauban in 1621, and there fell ill with scarlet fever and died.

 He married, in secret, Charlotte des Essarts, Mademoiselle de La Haye in 1611.
 They had five children: